uhasker/getting-things-done-in-next-js/src/chapter2/05-generics.md

 ### Important Builtin Generics

 Generic object types are often useful for collections (and containers), since collection logic is often independent of the specific item types.
-For example, retrieving the first element of an array or finding an element of a set by value using the `===` operator will be the same regardless of the types of the array or set elements.
+For example, retrieving the first element of an array or finding an element of a set by value using the `===` operator will work the same way regardless of the types of the array or set elements.

 You already learned about generic arrays (note that you can use `Array<T>` in place of `T[]`).